iqnite/msix-no-cert/README.md

-# Certificate-less MSIX package creation tool
+# Self-signed MSIX package creation tool

-A small PowerShell utility that allows creating installers for MSIX files without an official certificate.
+Normally, Microsoft package installers (MSIX) require a certificate signed by an official certificate authority, which can cost up to 500$/year.
+For further details, see [this issue](https://github.com/microsoft/msix-packaging/issues/332).

+This PowerShell script works around the issue by installing a self-signed certificate (which is free) to the user's machine and running the package installer afterwards.

 ## Prerequisites